Complete PE Exam Requirements Guide by State: Proven Success Strategies (2026)

 Geotechnical Specialization: With the April 2024 NCEES format focusing heavily on geotechnical content, PEwise provides specialized preparation that aligns perfectly with current exam requirements, giving you a significant advantage over generic prep courses.

-Ultra-Affordable Access: At just $149 for 3-month access, PEwise costs 90% less than traditional prep courses while delivering superior results through our research-backed visual approach.
+Ultra-Affordable Access: At just $90 for 3-month access, PEwise costs over 90% less than traditional prep courses while delivering superior results through our research-backed visual approach.

 Conclusion